We all want to be a good friend, but sometimes knowing how to be a good friend can be hard.

 If a friendship is true, then each party must care enough to tell each other when they are wrong or when they need to make a change.
 So, you must be strong enough to reprimand or correct your friend and yet maintain your friendship.

 Making and keeping friendships provide outlets to share, learn, grow, and enjoy life.

-While a great deal of the effort needed to build friendships and relationships are natural, everyone can use some pointers to learn how to develop and nurture better friendships so that they grow and last a lifetime.
+While much of the effort needed to build friendships and relationships is natural, everyone can use some pointers to learn how to develop and nurture better friendships to grow and last a lifetime.

 So, don’t take your friendships for granted, do the work first to form them and continue doing the work to make them the best they can be.